algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 ## Gauss-Jordan Elimination

-Gauss-Jordan Elimination is precisely what we said above.
+Gauss-Jordan Elimination is precisely what we said above; however, in this case, we often work from the bottom-up instead of the top-down.
-We basically need to find the pivot of every row and set that value to 1.
+We basically need to find the pivot of every row and set that value to 1 by dividing the entire row by the pivot value.
 Afterwards, we subtract upwards until all values above the pivot are 0 before moving on to the next column.
 Here it is in code: